raceychan/fullstack-solopreneur-template/README.md

-# Lihil Solopreneur Fullstack Template
+# NestJS Solopreneur Fullstack Template

 A full-fledged solopreneur template to let you develop & deploy an app with 0 cost.

+**NestJS Backend Implementation** - For Python/Lihil backend, see the [`master` branch](https://github.com/raceychan/fullstack-solopreneur-template/tree/master).

 Free as in beer, Free as in speech.